 - If the recipient-spouse is unable to become self-supporting or experiences other financial strains beyond control—in which case, the maintenance term may be extended

 Should you need to modify your maintenance agreement, you are not required to use the same family law attorney who handled your initial divorce.
 Contact Stern Perkoski Mendez to discuss modifying alimony in Chicago, the North Shore, DuPage County and surrounding suburbs.

-Contact Our Divorce Law Firm in Evanston, Chicago, Lake Forest and Oakbrook Terrace
+Contact Our Divorce Law Firm in Evanston, Chicago, Lake Forest and Oak Brook

 If you need assistance calculating alimony, modifying your maintenance payment or have any questions, Stern Perkoski Mendez is here to help.
 Request a free consultation online or call us at (847) 868-9584.
-We can meet with you in our offices in Evanston, Chicago, Lake Forest and Oakbrook Terrace, or at another location.
+We can meet with you in our offices in Evanston, Chicago, Lake Forest and Oak Brook, or at another location.